alisiafadini/ROCKET/README.md

 2. Create a conda/mamba env with the `environment.yml`

-    Note: If you work with HPC cluster with package management like `module`, purge all your modules before this step to avoid conflicts.
+    Note: If you work with an HPC cluster with package management like `module`, purge all your modules before this step to avoid conflicts.

     ```
     mamba env create -n <env_name_you_like> -f environment.yml
     mamba activate <env_name_you_like>
     ```

-    The main change we made is moving those `flash-attn` package outside of the yml file, so you can install manually afterwards.
-This is necessary because this openfold version relies on pytorch 2.1, which is incompatible with the latest flash-attn, so a simple `pip install flash-attn` would fail.
-Also using a `--no-build-isolation` flag allows to use `ninja` for compilation, which is way much faster.
+    The main change we made is moving the `flash-attn` package outside of the yml file, so you can install it manually afterwards.
+This is necessary because this OpenFold version relies on pytorch 2.1, which is incompatible with the latest flash-attn, so a simple `pip install flash-attn` would fail.
+Also using a `--no-build-isolation` flag allows using `ninja` for compilation, which is much faster.